Further national strike action has been announced at UK universities, including here at the University of Bristol.

 - Changing the weighting of a particular assessment in your overall results.

-Anything we put in place needs to be fair to all our students, practical to implement and must safeguard the standards that underpin the quality of your degree.
+Anything we put in place needs to be fair to all our students, practically feasible and in keeping with the standards that underpin the quality of your degree.

-The Board of Examiners will know the full details of the impact of the strike and will ensure that any mitigation is fair and reasonable.
+The Board of Examiners will know the full details of the impact of the strike and will ensure that any mitigation is fair and reasonable in its decision making.
 The Board can also apply further mitigation if necessary.
 Your school will inform you of any measures as soon as they have been agreed.
 Your academic outcomes will be safeguarded.

-If you have further concerns, please contact your school office.
+If you have further concerns, contact your school office.